Výsluní: Geography

 Výsluní is located about 11 km west of Chomutov and 36 km northeast of Karlovy Vary.
 It briefly borders Germany in the north.
 It lies in the Ore Mountains.
 The highest point is at 914 m above sea level.
-The Prunéřovský stream springs in the municipal territory and flows through the town to the east, which then turn to the southwest and forms the municipal border.
+The stream of Prunéřovský potok originates in the municipal territory and flows through the town to the east, then turns to the southwest and forms the municipal border.

 History

 Výsluní was founded as a mining settlement.
 Silver, copper, tin and lead ores had been mined in the vicinity of Výsluní since the 14th century.
 Výsluní itself was founded in the 16th century, the first written mention is from 1547.
 In 1565, it was referred to as a market town, and in 1584, it became a mining town.

+Demographics

+Transport

+Výsluní is located on the railway line Chomutov–Cranzahl.
+However, trains run on it only on weekends in the summer season.

 Sights

 The town is known for the Church of Saint Wenceslaus, the largest church in the Upper Ore Mountains, popularly known as the Ore Mountains Cathedral.
 It dominates the town and is visible on the southern slope of the mountains far into the Most Basin.

 The town hall is an Empire style building from 1846.